Nuclear renaissance in the United States: Overview

 In 2019, former Department of Energy Deputy Secretary, Daniel Poneman, released a book on nuclear power discussing the need for an “all-of-the-above” energy policy that advances the goal of decarbonizing the environment through all available means, specifically, nuclear power.
 Poneman argues that the United States should work to enhance the ability of nuclear power to combat climate change even as we reduce the risks of nuclear terror.
 Others, including James Hansen, Bret Kugelmass, and Joshua S. Goldstein, have echoed those points.
 According to the International Energy Agency (IEA), low-carbon energy sources must account for 85% of global electricity generation by 2040 (up from 36% in 2019) to stave off the worst effects of climate change.
 IEA advocates for nuclear energy as the most feasible option for meeting that goal.
-The Washington, D.C.-based research institute, Energy Impact Center, has set the goal of completely decarbonizing the global economy by 2040 using primarily nuclear energy.
+The Washington, D.C.–based research institute, Energy Impact Center, has set the goal of completely decarbonizing the global economy by 2040 using primarily nuclear energy.
 The center is also responsible for the nuclear energy- and climate-related podcast, Titans of Nuclear.

 This renewed interest in nuclear power as a climate change mitigation tool has led to efforts aimed at speeding up construction time and reducing costs of power plants.
 In 2020, the Department of Energy awarded $80 million each to TerraPower and X-energy as part of its Advanced Reactor Demonstration Program.
 Both companies are developing small modular reactor (SMR) projects which are theoretically easier and more inexpensive to build than traditional plants.
 Similarly, the Energy Impact Center developed OPEN100, another SMR project introduced in 2020 that has published open-source blueprints for the design and construction of a nuclear power plant with a pressurized water reactor.
-As of 2021, however, the only company to be granted regulatory approval from the NRC for its SMR design is NuScale Power.
+As of 2023, however, the only company to be granted regulatory approval from the NRC for its SMR design is NuScale Power, but in November 2023 its first deployment project, the Carbon Free Power Project in Idaho, was cancelled because of cost increases leading to some of its members withdrawing.
+This raised concerns about the commercial prospects in the U.S. of the other SMR designs.